AtB-AS/org/rfc/0003_open-source-governance-decision-flow.md

 ### Goals

-- Allow for maximum external contributions.
+- Allow for maximum external contributions
-- Be as open and transparent as possible.
+- Be as open and transparent as possible
 - Have established decision flow methods
-- Communicate AtB as an interesting place to work.
+- Communicate AtB as an interesting place to work
 - Align all decisions across disciplines (design, development, business)
 - Ensure the quality of produced outputs (apps, infrastructure)
 - Ensure AtBs overall strategic goals
 - Avoid “highjacking” of projects
-- Ensure safety and security are maintained in projects.
+- Ensure safety and security are maintained in projects

 ### Non-goals